 Nobody wants to have the conversation.
-The one where you talk to your elderly parents – the people who brought you up and looked after you as a child – about their growing need for support in their home.
-The idea that they may have to leave their home to live in an assisted living facility or care home is even more difficult to deal with.
+The one where you talk to your parents or relatives about their growing need for support in their home.

 Preparing for the conversation

 Before having the conversations with your parents about care and getting help, you may want to do some research on the care options that are available to you.

 Know what is available, and think of the pros and cons of each possibility.
 You may want a professional carer to come in to your parents’ home to help with household tasks or personal care.
 Or you may consider having the conversation about assisted living or a care home, if at-home options are no longer viable.

 Each of these care options will have a different impact on your loved one’s life – keep that in mind when listing the pros and cons of home care, care homes and introductory services.
 Your parents may well have already given the matter some thought, just like you have, and may have better ideas than you about what would suit them best.
 It’s therefore a good idea to always keep an open mind when talking to your elderly relative about their care options.

 Broaching the subject of care with your parents

 You are now ready to introduce the subject of care with your loved one.
 There are many things you should consider when thinking about how to talk to your ageing parents about planning for their future.

 First of all, the environment in which the conversation takes place can have a big impact.
 Try to talk with your relative in person rather than over the phone, make sure everybody is sitting comfortably, and turn off distractions like the TV or radio.